-- 1. Twenty-four years of active prospecting experience. - 2.
+- 1. Twentyeight years of active prospecting experience. - 2.
 I have completed courses in the following: Basic Prospecting, Advanced Prospecting, Drift Prospecting, Radiometrics, Geochemical, Placer, Industrial Minerals and Carlin-Type Au Deposits.
 I have attended the Cordilleran Roundup Mining Convention in Vancouver and the Minerals North Conference each year.
 I have also attended a great number of talks given by specialists in the mining field. - 3.
 I have organized and assisted in twelve Basic Prospecting Courses, one Advanced Prospecting Course, one Placer Course, and instructed one Basic Prospecting Course. - 4.
 I am the mining consultant for the District of Mackenzie Economic Development Advisory Committee. - 5.
 I represented the B. C. & Yukon Chamber of Mines in the Mackenzie L.R.M.P. process. - 6.
 I assist teachers in Mackenzie and Prince George Elementary and High Schools with their Geology related subjects, in the classroom and on field trips.
 I now do this through the CAST Program (Scientists & Innovators in the Schools). - 7.
 I am a member of the Omineca Exploration Group and actively work to bring the prospectors in our area educational courses, field trips, and interesting speakers from all aspects of the mining field. - 8.
-I have also taken courses in Holistic Forestry and other forest related courses to further my understanding of our environment and for reclamation purposes, if ever needed.
+I have also taken courses in Holistic Forestry and other forest related courses to further my understanding of our environment and for reclamation purposes. - 9.
+I have staked numerous mineral, placer, and industrial mineral claims, then done diffrent types of surveys on them.
+I then wrote reports regarding these surveys.